Building Our Culture

 When allegations or complaints of misconduct are made, they are taken seriously.
-Allegations and complaints must be reported directly to Human Resources via the individual, a manager or through our anonymous ethics hotline.
+Allegations and complaints must be reported directly to People and Culture via the individual, a manager or through our anonymous ethics hotline.
 This triggers the following process:

-- Human Resources coordinates with the complainant, witnesses and the accused to initiate a thorough investigation.
+- People and Culture coordinates with the complainant, witnesses and the accused to initiate a thorough investigation.

-- If it is determined that harassment or discrimination in violation of policy has occurred, Human Resources will recommend appropriate disciplinary action up to and including termination of employment.
+- If it is determined that harassment or discrimination in violation of policy has occurred, People and Culture will recommend appropriate disciplinary action up to and including termination of employment.

-- If the investigation is inconclusive, or if it is determined that there has been no violation of policy but potentially problematic conduct may have occurred, Human Resources may recommend appropriate preventive action.
+- If the investigation is inconclusive, or if it is determined that there has been no violation of policy but potentially problematic conduct may have occurred, People and Culture may recommend appropriate preventive action.

-- After the investigation is concluded, Human Resources will meet with the complainant and the accused individual separately, notify them of the findings of the investigation, and inform them of the action being recommended.
+- After the investigation is concluded, People and Culture will meet with the complainant and the accused individual separately, notify them of the findings of the investigation, and inform them of the action being recommended.